huiherman/huiherman/readme.md

 # 👋 Welcome to Herman Hui’s Portfolio

-Hi, I'm Herman — a digital senior project manager and data professional with over 18 years of experience in banking, analytics, and digital transformation.
+Hi, I'm Herman — with over 18 years of experience in banking, analytics, and digital transformation.
 I specialize in bridging the gap between business objectives and technical solutions.
+Passionate about leveraging data, technology, and user-centred design to solve complex problems and build scalable, high-impact solutions.

 ---